 - Have sufficient resources been allocated to the project, including the research framework, personnel, and access to necessary facilities and equipment? - Is there a realistic work plan and time-frame for the project that, among other things, takes the recruitment of any unnamed participants and the dissemination of project results into account? - Does the project description account for the project's milestones and success criteria, and are these realistic? - Is there proportionality between the project's costs and the expected scientific output? - Is there proportionality between the proposed activities and the proposed budget?
-Does this include a good correlation between what the requested funding will finance, how the funding will be used, as well as which tasks and people will be finance? - Are potential ethical aspects satisfactorily clarified where relevant?
+Does this include a good correlation between what the requested funding will finance, how the funding will be used, as well as which tasks and people will be financed? - Are potential ethical aspects satisfactorily clarified where relevant? - If relevant to the project: Is there a plan for the management of risks which can hinder the project's completion?